AanZee/conventions/javascript/unit-testing.md

 These assertions will all fail inevitably, since the code you are testing (in this case, `nonsenseMethod(parameter: string): boolean`)doesn't exist yet.

 ### Develop your code to let the tests pass
-After writing your tests and seeing them fail, it's time to write your actual code.
+After writing your tests and seeing them fail, it's time to write your actual code. **Keep it as simple as possible**, only catering the failing test assertions.
 Let the tests run simultaneously to speed up development.

 ```js
 // funny-functions.js